 Dr Andrew Weil explains in his Forward to a new book, The Good Gut, that “research of the human microbiome is one of the hottest areas of medical science, heralding a revolution in our understanding of physiology and offering great promise for optimising health and managing disease in novel ways”.

-It is becoming increasingly clear that the greatest threat to humans is transitioning away from war and from diseases like the Black Plague and more recently Ebola.
+It is becoming increasingly clear that the greatest threat to humans is transitioning away from diseases like the black plague and more recently Ebola, or war threats.
 It is far more insidious.
-There is an invisible individualised attack from food, pharmaceutical and personal care product producers who are constantly working to gain greater market share and deliver ever increasing profits to shareholders.
-This war on you is waged psychologically, nutritionally, biologically and is economically driven to get you addicted to products that no longer can be considered safe but rather should be re-classified as poison.
+This is an invisible individualized attack from food, pharmaceutical and personal care product producers who are secretly declaring war to gain greater market share and deliver ever increasing profits to shareholders.
+This war on you is waged psychologically, nutritionally, biologically and is economically driven to get you addicted to products that no longer can be considered safe but rather should be reclassified as poison.

 Justin and Erica Sonnenburg are doing cutting-edge research on the trillions of microbes living in our gastrointestinal tract and reveal (in this new book) how our gut affects everything from our immune response to our weight, allergic reactions, ageing and emotions; how they are under threat from the western diet, our antibiotics, and our sterilised environment.
 It is also clear that we can influence our individual microbiota to live healthier lives.

 Our intestinal microbiota plays a critical role in the prevalence of predominantly Western afflictions, such as cancer, diabetes, allergies, asthma, autism, and inflammatory bowel diseases.
 These gut bacteria are facing a mass extinction, and the health consequences are dire.
 The average person in the Western world has around 1200 different types of bacteria residing in his or her gut.
 That may seem like a lot until you consider that the average Amerindian living in the Amazon has approximately 1600 species and is much less likely to develop Western illnesses.